RihanNasar/gwen-finetuning/README.md

 However, the distribution (30/40/20/10) and general characteristics should remain consistent.

 IMDb updates their datasets daily.
-If you download the source files on different dates, the underlying data will be slightly different (new movies added, data corrections, etc.).
+If source files are downloaded on different dates, the underlying data will be slightly different (new movies added, data corrections, etc.).

 ## Usage tips